Candidate Population III stellar complex at z=6.629 in the MUSE Deep Lensed Field: Introduction

 Observations have yielded candidates for Pop~III stellar populations at high redshift \citep[e.g.,][and references therein]{kashi12,sobral15}, yet without any definitive detection.
 These include a controversial $z=6.6$ galaxy dubbed CR7 that displays \heii\ emission \citep{sobral19,shi18}.
 Thus, to date, there has not been a confirmed observation of a galaxy dominated by the flux of Pop~III stars.
-The possibility of observing signatures from Pop~III star clusters through gravitational lensing has also been discussed (e.g., \citealt{zack15} and see also \citealt{ellis01} for a pioneering work on a similar strongly lensed object), including the detection of single Pop~III stars with fluxes temporarily magnified to extreme values (with the magnification parameter $\mu \simeq 10^3-10^5$) during their transit across the caustic of a galaxy cluster.
+The possibility of observing signatures from very metal poor or Pop~III star clusters through gravitational lensing has also been discussed, e.g., \citet{zack15} (see also \citealt{shards17}), including the detection of single Pop~III stars with fluxes temporarily magnified to extreme values (with the magnification parameter $\mu \simeq 10^3-10^5$) during their transit across the caustic of a galaxy cluster.
 Such single$-$star$-$transit events can boost the flux of the star by $7-12$ mag \citep[][]{wind18}, making such objects visible for a limited amount of time even down to intrinsic magnitudes of $35-38$.
-Examples of such events detecting single normal stars at $z<2$ have been reported recently by \citet[][]{kelly18,rodney18}.
+Examples of such events detecting single normal stars at $z<2$ have been reported recently by \citet[][]{rodney18}.

 Very low-luminosity emission line galaxies have been identified in Hubble Ultra Deep Field, down to magnitude $30-32$ (M$_{\rm 1500}$ = -15) and S/N $\sim 1-5$ \citep[][]{maseda18}.
 Strong gravitational lensing allowed us to shed further light on similar low-luminosity objects, providing higher S/N~$\sim 20$ for individual cases \citep[e.g.,][]{vanz17,vanz19}.
 In this letter we present an object at z=6.629 showing (1) the faintest \lya\ emission ever detected at $z>6$ crossing the caustic of the Hubble Frontier Field (HFF) galaxy cluster MACS~J0416 \citep{lotz17} and (2) a large \lya\ EW$_{\rm 0}$, potentially implying that extreme stellar populations are present.
 We assume a flat cosmology with $\Omega_{\rm M}$= 0.3, $\Omega_{\Lambda}$= 0.7 and $H_{0} = 70$ km s$^{-1}$ Mpc$^{-1}$.